rckasa/awstransformation/aws-auto-remediate-pci-securityhub/README.md

 * Provisions AWS CloudWatch Evemts and AWS Security Hub Custom Actions.
 No input parameters.
 Simply install on the CloudFormation console (or CLI).
 Installs in approx 3-4 mins.
 * Leverages the output from the previous template specifically the AWS Systems Manager Automation documents

-3. **Template 3 of 3:** aws-pci-cloudwatchlogmetricfilters.yml
-* Provisions CloudWatch Log Metric Filters and corresponding CloudWatch Alarms for each of the required CIS Benchmarks.
-Installs independently of templates 1 and 2.
-Provide email as input for SNS notification.
-Installs in approx 2-3 mins.

 ## Author